masteusz/simple_face_service/README.md

 There is a dockerfile available that allows to build and run the application easily.
 The container deployment uses gunicorn as a server.

 I set up a simple CI using Github Actions.
-No docker image is pushed anywhere.
+No docker image is pushed anywhere, but that's a possibility.

+## Rationale

+I wanted the service to be more or less "stateless", meaning that it should be easy horizontally scalable.
+The service itself is simple, but it makes it easy to embed into more complex flow i.e. task queue or nginx web server.

+Web interface is done simply to visualize results and isn't intended to be a "production" thing.
+I feel it's easier to look at images instead of just a JSON list of numbers.

+The detector itself isn't perfect, but is pretty good.
+It also allows for some precision/recall tuning thanks to confidence setting.

 ## Installation